What’s worse than having a travel blog with no traffic?

 Rounding Things off

-The travel industry is booming, and brimming with opportunities for affiliates.
+The travel industry is booming with opportunities for affiliates.
 While the big brands dominate many of the high-volume keywords in the search engines, a quick two-minute search uncovered some keywords with great potential.

 Any website that produces a steady stream of passive income is worth a lot in the domain marketplace.
 And it shouldn’t be too difficult to build an affiliate site that produces passive income in just a few months.